 Usenet indexers are search engines by another name.

 Imagine trying to browse web pages and find something interesting without a search engine.
 That is the difference that an indexer makes for newsgroups.
-Instead of having to browse huge newsgroups by hand, they let you search specific groups, all of Usenet, or restrict your search to a range of groups, file types, and sizes.
+Instead of having to browse huge newsgroups by hand, they let you search specific groups, all of them at once, or restrict your search to a range of groups, file types, and sizes.

 The power this gives the average Usenet user is amazing, and that is why indexers are so popular.